Rather1337/HackaTUM/README.md

 # AI onboarding assistant
-<span style="color:magenta; font-weight:bold;">clai</span> is a command-line tool that automatically runs onboarding installation procedures based on a textfile or website.
-It can adapt to the given environment of the user.
+This LLM-based command-line tool automatically runs onboarding installation procedures based on a textfile or website, adapting to the given environment of the user.